Steven-J-Blair/pimp-daddy-music-player/README.md

 # pimp-daddy-music-player
 [(https://transcendent-frangipane-98cd9d.netlify.app)]

-There are many very nice open source audio players/embeddable player projects but none of them have everything I need.
+[P.D.M.P] There are many very nice open source audio players/embeddable player projects but none of them have everything I need.
 A custom player that can be used whether you're a producer selling beats or an artist selling your original songs.

 It needs to be able to accept crypto payments!
 As well as facilitate NFT sales. [merch]